-NOTE: An application form is available online at www.calgary.ca/parks(click on Parks, Parks under Construction, Park Development guidelines, and the form is available under downloads).
+NOTE: An application form is available online at www.calgary.ca/parks (type park development quidelines into search bar)

 - 8. The Developer, within thirty (30) days of the issuance of the said CCC shall forward the four (4) copies of the said CCC to The City of Calgary Urban Development Division (268-5782) for acknowledgment of receipt of same. - 9.
 The City upon receipt of the said CCC shall within fourteen (14) days acknowledge the receipt of the said CCC. - 10.
 Urban Development will sign the CCC and send a copy to Calgary Parks. - 11.
 No other site inspection by the Parks' Development Inspector will occur.
 The Developer must complete the non-essential work items before the expiry date and submit a letter to Calgary Parks (cc.
 Urban Development) confirming that all deficiencies have been completed. - 12.
 As per the Residential Development Agreement, if the Developer does not complete the non-essential deficiencies within the expiry date period, the CCC will either be revoked or the maintenance period extended one year from the time the deficiencies are completed. - 13.
 This process applies to Development Agreements from 2002 onwards and is not retroactive.